AustinKruse/Obsidian-Vault/SOC 1 Labs/Summit.md

 TLDR;
 1. Provided a dashboard with a Sandbox, Firewall, Hash Manager, DNS Filter & Sigma Rule Builder;

-2. Provided 6 malware samples (with different evasion techniques) & tasked with blocking them from network using above dahsboard tools; after successfully blocking them, the flag is provided.
+2. Provided 6 malware samples (with different evasion techniques) & tasked with blocking them from network using above dahsboard tools.

+3. After successfully blocking each malware sample, the flag is provided.
 ```

 Provided a dashboard with a Sandbox, Firewall, Hash Manager, DNS Filter & Sigma Rule Builder block the provided sample.exe's from the network.
 This is an interactive lab, where once you complete an objective, there is a Mail tab that will show you further instructions.